 Each zettel is given a unique identifier.
 To some degree, the zettel identifier is part of the metadata..

 The zettel content is your valuable content.
 Zettelstore contains some predefined parsers that interpret the zettel content to the syntax of the zettel.
-This includes markup languages, like Zettelmarkup and CommonMark➚.
+This includes markup languages, like Zettelmarkup and CommonMark.
 Other text formats are also supported, like CSS and HTML templates.
 Plain text content is always Unicode, encoded as UTF-8.
 Other character encodings are not supported and will never be1.
 There is support for a graphical format with a text represenation: SVG.
-And the is support for some binary image formats, like GIF, PNG, and JPEG.
+And there is support for some binary image formats, like GIF, PNG, and JPEG.

 - This is not a real problem, since every modern software should support UTF-8 as an encoding. ↩︎